Tom-Nagy/walking-around/README.md

 1. As a first time user, I want the website to be appealing.
 2. As a first time user, I want the navigation to be easy and intuitive.
 3. As a first time user, I want the content to be informative but not overwhelming.
-4. As a first time user, I want to understand immediatly what is the website about without the need of looking for it.
+4. As a first time user, I want to understand immediately what is the website about without the need of looking for it.
 5. As a first time user, I want to be able to apply for joining the Club.
 6. As a returning user, I want to see when and where are the Club's meetings.